Thunderbirds have proved tough to beat with Mathew Barzal in lineup

 And in games he didn’t play, like when sidelined with the mumps late in the regular season, players such as Columbus Blue Jackets draft pick Keegan Kolesar and Edmonton Oilers prospect Ethan Bear stepped up.

 The Thunderbirds’ depth is what makes them so dangerous this postseason.
-Their ability to throw out practically an entire first line of NHL draftees is why Silvertips coach Kevin Constantine said going into the series his smaller, younger team needed near-perfect hockey to win.
+Their ability to throw out practically an entire first line of NHL draftees is why Silvertips coach Kevin Constantine said his smaller, younger team needed near-perfect hockey to win.

 “I think hockey is mostly a compete game,’’ Constantine said.
 “That’s never questioned with them.
 And you’ve got to bring skill to your compete and I think Barzal is the best player in the league in terms of skill.
 And it’s not just him.
 He’s got some complementary players alongside him that are pretty good.’’